-Associate Professor of Biochemistry, Department of Biomedical Sciences, Biochemistry Course Director
+Associate Professor of Biochemistry, Department of Basic Biomedical Sciences, Biochemistry Course Director

 Dr. Judith Binstock’s thesis work centered on studying a complex of enzymes involved in fatty acid oxidation.
 She has held post-doctoral fellowships in the Departments of Biochemistry at Mt.
 Sinai School of Medicine, New York City where she worked on protein isolation and at New York Medical College, Valhalla, New York, where she trained in the use of molecular biology techniques.
 She went on to be a research associate in the department of Endocrinology/Medicine at New York Medical College studying cortisol metabolism and its connection to primary open angle glaucoma.
 Dr. Binstock is also interested in the application of DNA techniques for analysis and has published a review on using PCR techniques in analyzing onychomycosis disease.

 Dr. Binstock taught at the College of Podiatric Medicine in New York City from 1986-2007 where she directed and lectured in the Medical Biochemistry program for the Pre-Clinical Sciences.
 She previously lectured in the Biochemistry program at the Touro MS/MD Biomedical Program and has also been involved in designing and teaching Molecular Biology/Molecular Genetics.
 She joined TouroCOM at its inception in 2007 as Associate Professor of Biochemistry.